 Parish councils have existed since medieval times, when they settled local disputes and were in charge of agriculture and land management.
 They have changed over the last 1,000 years into the modern constitution, which was created in 1894.

 Flaxton Parish Council

 Flaxton, formerly a village partly in the parishes of Bossall and Foston, was constituted as a separate and independent parish in 1861.

-Flaxton Parish Council is a small council currently comprising five councillors elected for a term of four years (next election in May 2023).
+Flaxton Parish Council is a small council currently comprising five councillors normally elected for a term of four years (next election in May 2027).
 The councillors choose a Chair and a Vice-Chair each year.
 They are supported by a paid Parish Clerk who is the Proper Officer and Responsible Finance Officer of the Council.